 Complaints are voluntarily submitted by an "aggrieved person," who is a person with duties and obligations under Ohio damage prevention law and who is directly involved with or impacted by the alleged violation.
-PUCO Staff received a total of 140 complaint submissions in 2023.
+PUCO Staff received a total of 164 complaint submissions in 2024.
+There were 78 complaints submitted in the fourth quarter of 2024 that will be reviewed by the UTC in early 2025.

 Upon receipt of a complaint, PUCO staff promptly begins an investigation.
 The first step in the investigation process is determining whether the submission is a valid complaint.
-In 2023, staff determined 18 complaints were invalid, made by parties who did not meet the aggrieved person definition, or were submitted more than 90 days past the date of discovery.